ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/3_K8sScaleAndUpdate/instructions.md

 ```

 # Deploy the application to Kubernetes
 1. Use the Explorer to edit `deployment.yaml` in this directory.
-The path to this file is `cc201/labs/Scaling Applications and using Services/`.
+The path to this file is `cc201/labs/3_K8sScaleAndUpdate/`.
 You need to insert your namespace where it says `<my_namespace>`.
 Make sure to save the file when you're done.

 1. Run your image as a Deployment.
 ```